Review of a Brazilian Coffee Roasted by Passion House Coffee Roasters

 Click this link to read more about Passion House Coffee Roasters.

 Click this link to order this wonderful Brazilian coffee.
-The description goes into more detail about the region and the farm where this coffee was grown.
+The description goes into more detail about the region and the farm where the coffee is grown.

 If you’ve had this coffee or any other Passion House coffee drop me a comment below and let me know your thoughts.